Trump bars U.S. transactions with eight Chinese apps including Alipay | Business

-U.S. President Donald Trump on Tuesday signed an executive order banning transactions with eight Chinese software applications, including Ant Group's Alipay, the White House said, escalating tensions with Beijing just over two weeks before President-elect Joe Biden takes office.
+U.S. President Donald Trump on Tuesday signed an executive order banning transactions with eight Chinese software applications, including Ant Group's Alipay mobile payment app, the White House said, escalating tensions with Beijing two weeks before President-elect Joe Biden takes office.
 The move, first reported by Reuters, is aimed at curbing the threat to Americans posed by Chinese software applications, which have large user bases and access to sensitive data, a senior administration official told Reuters.

+The order also names CamScanner, SHAREit, Tencent QQ, VMate which is published by Alibaba Group subsidiary UCWeb, and Beijing Kingsoft Office Software's WPS Office.
+Kingsoft said in a statement published by Chinese state media that it did not expect Trump's order to substantially impact the company's business in the short term.
+Ant and the Biden transition team declined to comment.

-A U.S. Tencent spokeswoman and the Chinese Embassy in Washington did not immediately comment.
+Alibaba, Tencent, CamScanner, SHAREit and the Chinese Embassy in Washington did not immediately respond to requests for comment.
 "By accessing personal electronic devices such as smartphones, tablets, and computers, Chinese connected software applications can access and capture vast swaths of information from users, including sensitive personally identifiable information and private information," the executive order states.

 Such data collection "would permit China to track the locations of federal employees and contractors, and build dossiers of personal information," the document adds.
 The order aims to cement Trump's tough-on-China legacy before the Jan.
 20 inauguration of Biden, a Democrat, who has said little about how he plans to address specific tech threats from China.